aphorise/vipi/README.md

 `vipi` is a standalone command-line-interface (CLI) utility and it may also serve as a HTTP server / web daemon mode.

-The intent with this utility is to provide dual log stores that are in **C**omman-**L**og-**F**ormat ([**CLF**]) and JSON contextual to application and user requirements.
-Session specific information can be stored and read using automatically named files and or to a specific file.
+The intent with this utility is to provide dual log stores in **C**omman-**L**og-**F**ormat ([**CLF**]) and **JSON** contextual to application and user requirements.
+Session specific information can be stored and read using automatically named files and or to other another stipulated filename.

-All available functionality and features - by way of CLI arguments / parameters or query-strings (get-parameters) in daemon mode are documented herein.
+All available functionality and features that are by way of CLI options / arguments. or query-strings (get-parameters) in daemon mode, are documented herein.

 ## Installation
 ### npm